mikipiki123/PicoW_TCP_access_point/README.md

 ## Introduction
 This infrastructure designed for various porposes using Pico W Infineon CYW43439 (2.4 GHz).
-The user can easily connect to pico W via access point uses TCP/IP protocol, and sends any commands wireless.
+The user can easily connect to pico W via access point uses TCP/IP protocol, and sends any commands wirelessly.

 ## How it works?

 The system uses a single control structure called TCP_LOCAL:
-TCP_LOCAL - handles TCP,DHCP,DNS structs and and provides a single generic callback function *fn.
+TCP_LOCAL - handles TCP,DHCP,DNS structs and provides a single generic callback function *fn.

 ### The module has 3 functions:
 •	ap_tcp_init – Receives the AP name and password from the user and initializes the TCP/IP stack, including DHCP and DNS.